Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters

 \subsubsection{Emulators}

-Nowadays, the most accurate non-linear matter power spectrum prediction schemes rely on emulators.
+Nowadays, the most accurate \sB{(and fast)} non-linear matter power spectrum prediction schemes rely on emulators.
 They are typically built from a suite of N-body simulations that cover a certain cosmological parameter range.

 By default, we compare our model predictions to the power spectra obtained from the BACCO emulator \texttt{baccoemu} \footnote{\href{https://baccoemu.readthedocs.io/en/latest/}{https://baccoemu.readthedocs.io/en/latest/}} (see \citet{Angulo_2021} and companion publications \citet{Arico1_2021,Arico2_2021,Zennaro_2023,MPI_2023}).
 It is built from three high resolution runs within the \texttt{BACCO} simulation suite of $N=4320^3$ particles in a $L=1.44\,h^{-1}\mathrm{Gpc}$ box for three cosmological models dubbed `\texttt{Vilya}', `\texttt{Nenya}', and `\texttt{Narya}' (see Table 1 therein), intentionally chosen to cover a broad parameter range following \citet{Contreras_2020} using the cosmology-rescaling technique by \citet{Angulo_2010}.
 From these additional 800 rescaled simulations (i.e., post-processed from the initial three simulations) they construct the power spectrum emulator using a neural network.
 For $\Lambda$CDM, the achieved accuracy is $1\%$, while for the full $w_0 w_a$CDM$+\sum m_\nu$ parameter space, the accuracy is $3\%$, where the most dominant uncertainty is due to the cosmology rescaling.
 This represents the maximum uncertainty measured on the smallest emulated scale of $k_\mathrm{max}^\mathtt{baccoemu} = 4.8\,h\mathrm{Mpc}^{-1}$.
 The uncertainty is expected to gradually decrease with decreasing $k$, but due to the lack of a $k$-dependent error envelope function, we always plot uncertainty floors constant with $k$.